 Over the years, organizers have dedicated the race to controversial writers like Vaclav Hamel, Xu Wenli, Burma's Aung San Suu Ky, and many others, according to records.
 Also journalists like the late Daniel Pearl, of The Wall Street Journal, and former hostage Jill Carroll, formerly of the Christian Science Monitor.

-What Hanley said he loves best is when people of all political persuasions come together as one in a united event: "As polarized as this country seems to be, it's good to see them working together.''
+What Hanley said he loves best is when people of all political persuasions come together as one in a united event: "As polarized as this country seems to be, it's good to come together for the shared values of Human Rights and literary freedom.''